OpenCageData/geosearch/BUILD.md

 ## Others examples

-So far two others examples are provided
+So far others examples are provided:

 ### simple example